Airbus A350: Possible further stretch

 At the June 2016 Airbus Innovation Days, chief commercial officer John Leahy was concerned about the size of a 400-seat market besides the Boeing 747-8 and the 777-9 and chief executive Fabrice Brégier feared such an aircraft could cannibalise demand for the -1000.

-The potential 258 feet aeroplane was competing against a hypothetical 777-10X for Singapore Airlines.
-At the 2017 Paris Air Show, the concept was shelved for lacking market appeal and in January 2018 Fabrice Brégier focused on enhancing the A350-900/1000 to capture potential before 2022/2023, when it will be possible to stretch the A350 with a new engine generation.
+The potential 258 feet aeroplane was competing against a hypothetical 777-10 for Singapore Airlines.
+At the 2017 Paris Air Show, the concept was shelved for lacking market appeal and in January 2018 Brégier focused on enhancing the A350-900/1000 to capture potential before 2022/2023, when it would be possible to stretch the A350 with a new engine generation.

 Improvements

+Performance improvement package (PIP) 2017

-In October 2017, Airbus was testing extended sharklets, which could offer 100–140 nmi extra range and reduce fuel burn by 1.4–1.6%.
+In October 2017, Airbus was testing extended sharklets as part of the upcoming performance improvement package (PIP), which could offer 100–140 nmi extra range and reduce fuel burn by 1.4–1.6%, it has also increased the maximum take off weight (MTOW) from 275000 kg to 280000 kg.
 The wing twist is being changed for the wider, optimised spanload pressure distribution, and will be used for the Singapore Airlines A350-900ULR in 2018 before spreading to other variants.

 On 26 June 2018, Iberia was the first to receive the upgraded -900, with a 280 t MTOW version for an 8200 nmi range with 325 passengers in three classes.
+This eventually became a standard package for all the A350-900 airframes starting from MSN 216.

+Hybrid laminar flow control (HLFC)

-By April 2019, Airbus was testing a hybrid laminar flow control (HLFC) on the leading edge of an A350 prototype vertical stabilizer, with passive suction similar to the boundary layer control on the Boeing 787-9 tail, but unlike the natural laminar flow BLADE, within the same EU Clean Sky program.
+By April 2019, Airbus was testing a hybrid laminar flow control (HLFC) on the leading edge of an A350 prototype vertical stabiliser, with passive suction similar to the boundary layer control on the Boeing 787-9 tail, but unlike the natural laminar flow BLADE, within the same EU Clean Sky programme.

+Improvement package 2019

+Starting with MSN 316, all the Airbus A350-900 and A350-1000 produced has the side slip angle (SSA) probe removed after a software update to prove these sensors are not needed anymore for redundancy.
+There's also a new light-emitting diode (LED) lighting package installed replacing the old high-intensity discharge (HID) lamps, these new light units will have a longer life cycle improving reliability performance.

+In June 2019, Airbus delivered the first A350 equipped with the improvement package to Singapore Airlines (9V-SHH).